neri/maystorm/ARCHITECTURE.md

     :Some initialization processes;
     :asm_apic_setup_sipi(ASM);
     note right
-Since the startup IPI requires a special vector, we will prepare it here.
+Since the Startup IPI requires a special vector, we will prepare it here.
     end note
     :LocalApic::broadcast_init();
+    note right
+Wake up all application processors and initialize them.
+    end note
     :LocalApic::broadcast_startup();
+    note right
+Call the Startup IPI vector on all application processors.
+    end note
     fork
         while (are all APs active?)
             if (timed out?) then (yes)